ThibeauWouters/ThibeauWouters.github.io/_posts/2022-08-23-spiral-waves.md

 }
 </style>

-In oscillatory media, regions oscillating faster than their surroundings, as well as topological defects, can act as sources of waves which end up synchronizing the whole medium.
-In biological systems, these waves are a crucial way of transmitting information efficiently.
-At [GelensLab](https://www.gelenslab.org/){:target="_blank"}, interest in spiral wave phenomena is inspired by recent observations of such structures in cell cycle oscillations of _Xenopus laevis_ frogs.
-During my internship at GelensLab, my goal was to gain insight into properties of these wave phenomena through simulations of mathematical models.
+In oscillatory media, heterogeneities act as sources of waves which end up synchronizing the whole medium.
+In biological systems, these waves are a crucial way of transmitting information.
+At [GelensLab](https://www.gelenslab.org/){:target="_blank"}, recent experiments increased an interest in spiral wave phenomena in the context of cell cycle oscillations of _Xenopus laevis_ frogs.
+During my internship, my goal was to gain insight into properties of these wave phenomena through simulations of mathematical models.

 <!--more-->